avoidwork/abaaso/README.md

 ### Example
-The abaaso namespace is aliased to the $, to allow for a nice short syntax:
+abaaso namespace is aliased to $, to allow for a nice short syntax:

 *$.get(uri, successHandler, failureHandler);* or *uri.get(successHandler, failureHandler)*